Zaprit/VScript/README.md

 # VScript -- A Bash Library Tool

 ## About
 VScript is a tool for making, managing, and maintaining bash libraries

 ## Download
-Grab the latest SDK and vsruntime.base off the [Releases page](https://tyr123.ddns.net/henry/VScript/releases), unzip it and read its README.
+Grab the latest SDK and vsruntime.base off the [Releases page](https://valtek225.ddns.net/henry/VScript/releases), unzip it and read its README.
+The Release has all you need.

 ## How to develop
 Check out the tutorials on the wiki for this